-There are about 450 Public Development Banks around the world, operating at sub-national, national, regional, international and multilateral levels.
-The volume of activity of these institutions amounts to about USD 2 trillion annually – a staggering 10 percent of the total amount invested in the world every year by all public and private sources combined.
+There are more than 500 Public Development Banks around the world, operating at sub-national, national, regional, international and multilateral levels.
+The volume of activity of these institutions amounts to about USD 2.2 trillion annually – a staggering 10 percent of the total amount invested in the world every year by all public and private sources combined.

 With their public mandates and counter-cyclical roles, Public Development Banks are more relevant than ever to contribute to the reconciliation of economic recovery and sustainable development.
 These institutions represent a “visible hand” that can help mobilize and direct the finance we need for the future we want.

 PDBs are organized by region, with deep roots in local economic and social fabrics, and with historic support from regional Multilateral Development Banks.
 They play a vital part among local stakeholders and can deploy a wide range of powerful instruments in order to bridge market failures, mobilize domestic resources, redirect investments, support private sector mobilization and promote sustainability.
 PDBs are able to deliver both the “first mile” and the “last mile” of funding, connecting policy intentions with results on the ground – before, after, or in conjunction with financial markets.